 Mario Kart leads a generation marked by diversity and nostalgia

 Thus, by bringing together major releases, support for GameCube classics, and a console with unprecedented features, Nintendo is clearly signaling its intention to compete in all market segments.
-And, with Brazil included in the global launch, the Brazilian public finally has the prominent place it has long awaited.
+And, with Brazil included in the global launch, the Brazilian public finally occupies the prominent place it has long awaited.